EtchUK/Etch.OrchardCore.InjectScripts/README.md

+> ⚠️ **Archived – No Longer Maintained**
+>
+> This repository is no longer maintained due to a change in the technologies used by our organisation.
+No further updates, fixes, or security patches will be provided.
+The project is archived to prevent the expectation of ongoing support.
+The code remains available as-is for reference or forking.

 # Etch.OrchardCore.InjectScripts

 Module for [Orchard Core](https://github.com/OrchardCMS/OrchardCore) that allows you to specify custom script blocks for the `<head>` or at the bottom of the page.
 Useful for adding third party integrations (e.g. Google Analytics).